 Now there are a few things that can effect your price and I'm not just talking about the obvious items like material rates and time spent making and postage, so I am going to suggest you read a couple of other interesting articles to help you with some of the not so obvious but very valid 'money stuff'

-The first one that will be super beneficial to you is to 'Understand your relationship with Money' as this addresses your underlying thoughts and attitudes you may have about affordability which could play havoc with the way you price or discount your products.
+The first one that will be super beneficial to you is 'How is your relationship with Money effecting your business decisions' as this addresses your underlying thoughts and attitudes you may have about affordability which could play havoc with the way you price or discount your products.

-Another tough cookie to overcome, is to ensure you put a line in the sand between that damaging emotional turmoil, that sits within many of us creatives at some point when we get caught in 'The Comparison Trap'.
+Another tough cookie to overcome, is to ensure you put a line in the sand between the damaging emotional turmoil when we get caught in 'The Comparison Trap'.
 Again, this can have an impact on our pricing due if our self worth drops too low and its looking for outlets - your price tags!

 The Basic Product Price Formula